 Regardless, even if you don't opt for the 512GB version, you can always insert a microSD card into the Galaxy S20, S20 Plus or S20 Ultra to give your phone up to another terabyte of storage.

-It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted a year ago.
+It’s hard to look past that $1,199 price, which is $200 more than the Galaxy S10 Plus cost when that phone debuted last year.
 And now that Samsung has cut the price of the S10 Plus by $150, the gap in price is even bigger.
 (You can see what the differences are between Samsung’s old and new phones in our look at the Galaxy S20 vs. the Galaxy S10.)

 The Samsung Galaxy S20 Plus is available through each of the big four U.S. networks — AT&T, Sprint, T-Mobile and Verizon.
-Xfinity Mobile and Visible offer the Galaxy S20 Plus as well.
+US Cellular, Xfinity Mobile and Visible offer the Galaxy S20 Plus as well, and you can find it at Samsung, Amazon and Best Buy.
+That latter retailer is knocking $200 off the price of the S20 Plus when you activate the phone with a carrier; we're tracking the best Galaxy S20 deals for other ways t save on the Samsung Galaxy S20 Plus.

 - Best Samsung Galaxy S20 deals